 Inclusion is the “how."
 As in, how are your employees treated while they are at work?
 An inclusive culture is one where employees are not afraid to be their authentic selves.
 They have a sense of belonging, feel comfortable voicing their opinions and see themselves reflected in your company values.

-It does no good to have a diverse workforce without inclusion.
+It does no good to have a diverse workforce unless your workplace is inclusive.

 For a deeper dive into the definition of diversity, check out this web page "What is Diversity?"

 Diversity and inclusion are essential for your organization’s long-term success.
 Employees that feel valued and accepted are more engaged, higher producing, and stay longer, resulting in lower turnover and better business outcomes that continue compounding over time.

 Diverse workforces are higher performing and more innovative because they bring diverse talent, skills, experiences, and perspectives to the work.
 When you combine this with an inclusive workforce where employees are not afraid to engage, be creative, problem-solve, innovate, and speak-up, you see engagement rise and the value of the employer brand increase.
 This pays off ten-fold in attracting a wider pool of talent, enabling managers to hire the highest quality employees, and leading to better hires.
 You get the picture.